MostPow3rful/solidity-practice/README.md

 - Every address can update the information of self account
 - Every address can delete self account
 - Every address can access the information of self account
+- Show The address of User
+- Show The Amount of User's Wallet
 - Prevent logic Bugs

-## whoami.sol
-- Show The address of User